More <

 Lymph nodes - Animation

-The lymphatic system is a complex network of thin vessels, valves, ducts, nodes, and organs.
-It helps to protect and maintain the fluid environment of the body by producing, filtering, and conveying lymph and by producing various blood cells.
-Lymph nodes play an important part in the body's defense against infection.
-The most common cause of swollen lymph nodes is infection, which might occur even if the infection is trivial or not.
-Afferent lymph vessels bring unfiltered fluids into the lymph node to be filtered while efferent vessels carry clean fluids away from the lymph node and to the cardiovascular system where it helps form the plasma in the blood.
-Overall, lymph nodes work like a biological filtering system.
-When the body is invaded by foreign organisms, the painful swelling sometimes felt in the neck, armpits, groin, or tonsils comes from the microorganisms being trapped inside collections of lymph cells or nodes.
-Eventually, these organisms are destroyed and eliminated by cells that line the walls of the lymph nodes and the swelling and pain subside.
+The lymphatic system has two main functions.
+Its network of vessels, valves, ducts, nodes, and organs helps balance the body's fluid by draining excess fluid, known as lymph, from the body's tissue and returning it to the blood after filtering it.
+Some types of blood cells are also made in the lymph nodes.
+The lymphatic system also plays an important role in the body's immune system.
+Infection, even a trivial infection is, the most common cause of swollen lymph nodes.
+Let's look at a cut section of a lymph node to see what happens.
+Afferent means towards.
+Afferent lymph vessels bring unfiltered fluids from the body into the lymph node where they are filtered.
+Efferent vessels, meaning away from, carry the clean fluid away and back to the bloodstream where it helps form plasma.
+When the body is invaded by foreign organisms, the swelling sometimes felt in the neck, armpits, groin, or tonsils comes from the microorganisms trapped inside the lymph nodes.
+Eventually, these organisms are destroyed and eliminated by cells that line the node walls.
+Then the swelling and pain subside.

 Common areas where the lymph nodes can be felt (with the fingers) include: